bethgelab/game-of-noise/README.md

 This repository contains trained model weights and evaluation code for the paper [Increasing the robustness of DNNs against image corruptions by playing the Game of Noise](https://arxiv.org/abs/2001.06057) by Evgenia Rusak*, Lukas Schott*, Roland Zimmermann*, Julian Bitterwolf, Oliver Bringmann, Matthias Bethge & Wieland Brendel.

-Our core message is that a very simple approach -- data augmentation with Gaussian noise -- suffices to surpass almost all much more sophisticated state-of-art methods to increase robustness towards common corruptions.
+We show that a very simple approach -- data augmentation with Gaussian noise -- suffices to surpass state-of-art methods to increase robustness towards common corruptions.
 Going one step further, we learn the per-pixel distribution to sample noise from adversarially with a simple generative neural network which we call the Noise Generator.
 Training the Noise Generator and the classifier jointly further increases robustness.